au-nlp/project-milestone-p2-group22/README.md

 This project was carried out by Mikkel Skafsgaard Berg, Nikolaj Jehøj-Krogager, and Michel Yildirim.

-- Mikkel was primarily responsible for QA-pair construction and evalutation strategy.
+- Mikkel was primarily responsible for QA-pair construction and evaluation strategy.
 - Nikolaj was primarily responsible for QA-pair construction, ICL pipeline and LLM-as-a-Judge implementation.
 - Michel was primarily responsible for dataset preprocessing and SFT+LoRA implementation.